Show / Hide Table of Contents

 To generate a new API key:

-Log into your Track dashboard and select Settings > API Keys > Create New.
+1. Log into Track and select Settings > API Keys > Create New.

-Enter an identifying name for the key, then click Create.
+2. Enter an identifying name for the key, then hit Create.

 Caution